 The need and desire for secondary living quarters is currently on the rise.
 More and more people are choosing to keep Mom and Dad close while increasing the value of their property.
 However, if you are in the market for a Mother-in-Law suite, there are a few considerations to keep in mind.

 Locations For Mother-in-law suites

 Where to place the new suite should be at the top of the considerations’ list.
-There are several options for where to locate this new space.
+There are several options on where to locate this new space.

 These are a few different basements that have been converted into living quarters for the in-laws.